Flat connections at infinity on knot surgery manifolds: Case studies

-We will now compute the degree of the map $\sigma$ from \eqref{eq:mirr surjection}.
-Computing the intersection of $\mathcal{A}^{\rm irr}_{T(2,3)}(x,y)=0$ with $xy^{-2}=1$, we get 7 points including one singular point $(x,y)=(1,-1)$.
-Their images on the $x$-plane are shown as blue dots in Figure \ref{CS path trefoil} (due to the Weyl symmetry, we show only the upper half plane).
+Computing the intersection of $\mathcal{A}^{\rm irr}_{T(2,-3)}(x,y)=0$ with $xy^{2}=1$, we get 6 points as tabulated in Table \ref{values of x2-3} including a singular point corresponding to $x_{\alpha^*}=1$.
+Their images on the $x$-plane are shown as blue dots in Figure \ref{CS path trefoil2-3} (due to the Weyl symmetry, we consider only the upper half plane).